robmarkcole/kaggle-ships-in-satellite-imagery-with-YOLOv8/README.md

 # kaggle-ships-in-Google-Earth
-This project demonstrates the use of [YOLOv8](https://github.com/ultralytics/ultralytics) to perform detection of ships on a Google Earth dataset.
+This project demonstrates the training of [YOLOv8](https://github.com/ultralytics/ultralytics) to perform detection of ships on a Google Earth dataset.
+Training is performed on a GPU machine but inference is on any CPU machine.

 ## Dataset
 The source dataset used is on Kaggle at [Ships in Google Earth](https://www.kaggle.com/tomluther/ships-in-google-earth).
 This dataset consists of images extracted from Google Earth which are approximately 30 to 50cm resolution.
 Images generally consist of a range of sizes of ship/boat against the blank ocean background, but some images are captured with ships close to the shoreline or with multiple clustered ships.
 Each ship is annotated with a bounding box in Pascal VOC (XML) format.